Patrickdg/TTC-Delay-Analysis/README.md

 - Row limit: 50000

 # Data Cleaning & Processing

-## Subway Delay Data
+## Subway, Streetcar, and Bus Delay Data
-Subway data was processed into a single .csv file within the 'data/processed' folder after processing within the '1 - Data Gathering and Cleaning.py' script.
+The following cleaning steps were performed on the subway, streetcar, and bus delay data where applicable:

-Within the total subway dataset (~112,000 observations), approximately 24,000 observations were missing values in the 'bound' column (i.e., direction of the route when the incident took place).
+- Within the total subway dataset (~112,000 observations), approximately 24,000 observations were missing values in the 'bound' column (i.e., direction of the route when the incident took place).
-From closer review, most of these observations were of the following incidents:
+   From closer review, most of these observations were of 'miscellaneous' or other incident type which occurred within station (codes: MUGD, MUIS, MUO, PUMEL).
-- MUGD: Miscellaneous General Delays (4950 observations)
-- MUIS: Injured or ill Customer (In Station) - Transported (4771 observations)
-- MUO: Miscellaneous Other (3297 observations)
-- PUMEL: Escalator/Elevator Incident (2386 observations)
-- MUNCA: No Operator Immediately Available - Not E.S.A.
-Related (2148 observations)
-- MUIRS: Injured or ill Customer (In Station) - Medical Aid Refused (918 observations)

    The majority of these incidents occurred within station or outside of vehicle.
 Therefore, missing values for 'bound' is expected for these incident types.
    Similar analysis was performed on the ~500 observations with missing 'line' values.
 These observations were of 'Miscellaneous General Delays' and 'Miscellaneous Other' incident types.

    Therefore, missing values within the subway data set was kept within the final processed set.

-Missing values within the 'vehicle' column (for incidents not occurring within any particular subway vehicle) were denoted originally as '0' and replaced with NaN.
+   Missing values within the 'vehicle' column for subway, streetcar and bus data (for incidents not occurring within any particular subway vehicle) were denoted originally as '0' and replaced with NaN.

-## Streetcar Delay Data
 For simplicity, minor cleaning was performed manually on streetcar files to address the following:
 - Inconsistent column 'Incident ID' deleted from 'ttc-streetcar-delay-data-2019.xlsx', 'Apr 2019' worksheet
 - Inconsistent column names 'Delay' and 'Gap' changed to 'Min Delay' and 'Min Gap' from 'ttc-streetcar-delay-data-2019.xlsx', 'Apr 2019' and 'June 2019' worksheets
 - Inconsistent 'Time' values found at '2017-05-27 00:00:00' and '2016-03-10 00:00:00' coerced to 00:00:00

-Similar to the above processing performed on the subway dataset, missing values within the 'vehicle' column were denoted originally with '0' and replaced with NaN.

-## Bus Delay Data
+The same manual cleaning was performed for the bus dataset as follows
+- Inconsistent column 'Incident ID' deleted from 'ttc-streetcar-delay-data-2019.xlsx', 'Apr 2019' worksheet
+- Inconsistent column names 'Delay' and 'Gap' changed to 'Min Delay' and 'Min Gap' from 'ttc-streetcar-delay-data-2019.xlsx', 'Apr 2019' and 'June 2019' worksheets and 'ttc-streetcar-delay-data-2018.xlsx', 'Mar 2018' worksheet
+- Inconsistent 'Time' values displaying both date and time '00:00:00' coerced to 00:00:00

+Columns 'bound' and 'station' were also cleaned to coerce inconsistent entries in all files (i.e., removing ?'s, /'s, \'s, spaces, commas, and mapping inconsistent labels).

 ## TTC Ridership Data

 ## Weather Data